manny-uncharted/Synthik/README.md

 **On-Chain $USDFC Rewards** – Smart contracts escrow payments, distribute royalties, and enforce license terms automatically—creators get paid the moment a dataset is purchased.

-**One-Click Training Pipelines** - When you initiate model training, FilCDN streams the encrypted dataset (with validated on-chain licenses), decrypts at the edge, and pipes it directly into AWS SageMaker, Google Vertex AI or Hugging Face for fine-tuning—no manual ETL required.
+**One-Click Training Pipelines** - When you initiate model training, FilCDN streams the encrypted dataset (with validated on-chain licenses), decrypts at the edge, and pipes it directly into Hugging Face, Google Vertex AI or AWS SageMaker for fine-tuning—no manual ETL required.

 All accompanying training scripts, configuration files and runtime metadata are likewise logged and stored on Filecoin via the Synapse SDK for full reproducibility and auditability.